Get Connected with one of our Mission Ministries.s

 Foster’s Home for Children is a 501(c)(3) Non-Profit Organization located in Stephenville, Texas.
 Sherwood and Myrtie Foster chartered the children’s home in 1958 and the first children were taken into care in the winter of 1960.
 Since that time, Foster’s Home has provided for the needs of over 4,000 Texas children.
 From one home located on a 55 acre site in the northern edge of Stephenville, the facilities have grown to include twelve residential group care homes; Administration building; Mabee Health, Education, and Services Center; Commissary; Pittman Family Center, a multi-purpose facility; barn and livestock pens.

-The local mission work would include Prison & Jail Ministry, CASA Works, World Bible School Materials, Local Mission Campaigns and The Yellow House.
+The local mission work would include Prison & Jail Ministry, CASA Works, World Bible School Materials, Local Mission Campaigns, Foster Beds and The Yellow House.
 Regular visits to the Local Jail and Prison are made by members of the congregation and funds from Local Missions is used to purchase materials for that teaching.
 Church members use World Bible School and other materials to teach those in prison about Christ.
+Foster Beds is a ministry providing beds to children that have been placed in the foster system of Cherokee County.
 The Yellow House which is a Church of Christ Stephen F. Austin Student Center that provides a good environment and spiritual growth for students attending the University.